gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 states needs to be passed.
 First DTLS 1.3 Chunk needs be initializied in the PROTECTION INTILIZATION state.
-This MAY be accomplished by the procedure defined in {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}, or through other methods that results in at least one Key ID has initialized state using the API.
+This MAY be accomplished by the procedure defined in {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}, or through other methods that results in at least one DCI has initialized state using the API.
 When that has been accomplished one enters the VALIDATION state where one validates the exchange of the DTLS 1.3 Chunk Protected Association Parameter and any alternative